AdaCore/why3/doc/manpages.rst

 provers
     The detected provers are listed.
-Note that you can hide some provers of that list using the preferences, tab *Provers*.
+Note that you can hide some provers of that list using the preferences, tab :guilabel:`Provers`.

 strategies
     the set of known strategies is listed